-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 Clayton:

-Tuesday, July 4th.
-4th of July – Clayton’s 2017 Fourth of July Parade begins at Center and Oak Streets at 10:00 a.m. on July 4, 2017.
+Wednesda, July 4th.
+4th of July – Clayton’s 2018u Fourth of July Parade begins at Center and Oak Streets at 10:00 a.m. on July 4.
 Kiddie Parade line up will be on Oak Street. – No FireworksGet More Info

 *Cloverdale: Fireworks!